kimberly314/miRNA_SNPs/README.md

-# miRNA_SNPs
+# miRNA_SNPs Repository

 Computational Genetics Script(s) for Analyzing Variation in microRNA

-Overview:
+OVERVIEW:

-mir_sequences.py takes in a data file with microRNA SNPs (variations) and a file with microRNA DNA sequenes and outputs both microRNA DNA sequence variations for folding analysis.
+mir_sequences.py takes in a data file with microRNA SNPs (variations) and a file with microRNA sequences and outputs both microRNA sequence variations for folding analysis.

-Background:
+BACKGROUND:

 This was one of my first Python projects.
-It was created as part of research funded by my NASA Space Grant at the University of Washington in the Akey Lab.
-The research was investigating microRNA, which are genes much smaller than those that code for proteins.
+It was created as part of research funded by my NASA Space Grant and Merck Fellowship at the University of Washington in the Akey Lab.
+This portion of our research was focused on determining the effect of variations in some of the smallest functional units of the human genome, microRNA.

-This portion of my research was focused on determining the amount of genetic variation in some of the smallest functional units of the human genome.
-We found a lower number of variations in microRNA as compared to adjacent regions on the corresponding chromosomes.
-This indicates these genes are highly conserved, and thus, important.
+Our earlier research found a lower number of variations in microRNA as compared to adjacent regions.
+This indicates these genes are highly conserved.
+Folding analysis can show us how variations affect the molecular shape and function.

-mir_sequences.py processes data from earlier analysis to be usable in subsequent hairpin folding models.
+USAGE:

+Healthy microRNA are a hairpin shape.
+By using mir_sequences.py to processes data from our earlier analysis, we create a file containing dual sequences for each of the microRNA of interest.
+One sequence contains the first allele and one contains the second.
+These sequences can then be put into modeling programs to observe the effect of alleles.